cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

                 webserver_version: { get_attribute: [SOURCE, requested_version] }
 {{< /gsHighlight >}}

-In the previous example, each time the `preconfigure` relationship operation is invoked, the inputs `db_connection_url` and `webserver_version` are evaluated.
-The `db_connection_url` input will evaluate to the `db_server` runtime property `connection_url` and the `webserver_version` will evaluate to the `web_server` runtime property `requested_version`.
-Notice how `SOURCE` and `TARGET` are used to reference the relationship source and target node instances respectively.
+In the example, each time the `preconfigure` relationship operation is invoked, the inputs `db_connection_url` and `webserver_version` are evaluated.
+The `db_connection_url` input evaluates to the `db_server` runtime property `connection_url`.
+The `webserver_version` evaluates to the `web_server` runtime property `requested_version`. `SOURCE` and `TARGET` are used to reference the relationship source and target node instances respectively.

-### *get_attribute* nested properties and complex structures
+### *get_attribute* Nested Properties and Complex Structures

-Attribute access can be nested and is not restricted to top level properties.
-For this example, assume a `webserver_spec` runtime property has been set on the `web_server` instance with this value:
+Attribute access may be nested and is not restricted to top-level properties.
+In this example, assume a `webserver_spec` runtime property has been set on the `web_server` instance with this value:
 {{< gsHighlight  json  >}}
 {
   "requested_version": "11.2",
   "alternative_versions": ["11.3", "12.0"],
   "endpoints": {
     "endpoint_1": {
-      "description": "Some endpoint of the web server", "url": "/endpoint1"
+      "description": "An endpoint of the web server", "url": "/endpoint1"
     },
     "endpoint_2": {
-      "description": "Some other endpoint of the web server", "url": "/endpoint2"
+      "description": "Another endpoint of the web server", "url": "/endpoint2"
     }
   }